FASTRAC: Operations

-The main mission sequence is composed of six distinct phases: Launch, Launch Vehicle Separation, Initial Acquisition, GPS Onboard Relative Navigation, Onboard Single Antenna GPS Attitude Determination and Micro-discharge Plasma Thruster Operation, and Amateur Radio Operations.
 In the first phase, the two nanosatellites will be launched on the Department of Defense Space Test Program STP-S26 Mission from Kodiak Launch Complex (KLC) in Kodiak, Alaska.
 They will be transported to a 72 degree inclination circular low Earth orbit with an altitude of 650 km by a Minotaur IV rocket.
 Initially, the two nanosatellites will be in a stacked configuration.
 Once the rocket reaches the desired orbit, the satellites will be powered on by the launch vehicle before finally separating from the launch vehicle.

 The third phase will begin once the two nanosatellites are ejected from the rocket.
 During this phase, there will be a 30-minute period where the satellites will go through a check out and initialization process.
 After this period, the satellites will begin transmitting beacon messages containing telemetry information that will help determine each satellite's status.
 During this phase the ground station will attempt to establish first contact with the satellites and perform a check out procedure to make sure all the subsystems on board are working correctly.
 It is expected that this checkout procedure will take several hours or even a few days depending on the duration of the communication passes with the ground station.
 Once the operators are satisfied with the status of the satellites, the satellites will be commanded from the ground to separate, finalizing the third phase of the mission.

 When the satellites have successfully separated, the primary mission will begin, signaling the start of fourth phase.
 First, the satellites will autonomously establish a cross-link, or in other words, they will communicate with each other through UHF/VHF bands.
 The satellites will then exchange GPS data through this cross-link in order to calculate on-orbit real time relative navigation solutions.

 The fifth phase will activate a micro-discharge plasma thruster with a command from the ground that will autonomously operate when the thrusting vector is within a 15 degree cone of the anti-velocity vector.
 The thruster operation will be dependent on the on-orbit real-time single antenna GPS attitude determination solution.
 After this phase is over, a command from the ground station will disable the thruster on FASTRAC 1.

 The final phase of the mission will start once the communication architecture of the satellites is reconfigured from the ground to work with the Automatic Packet Reporting System (APRS) network.
 This will make the satellites available to amateur radio users all around the world.
 Once the ground station loses all communication with the satellites, the mission will be terminated and the satellites will passively de-orbit, burning up in the atmosphere.
 The FASTRAC team has estimated that it will take six months to successfully achieve its mission objectives.